 Teen Whitewater Kayaking Class

 This is a special two-day class just for teenagers.
-The classes are structured to appeal to the different learning styles of younger paddles.
+The classes are structured to appeal to the different learning styles of younger paddlers.
 We still teach the same basic paddling skills as in our regular two-day 101 classes or two-day 201 class.
 Let us help introduce the excitement of kayaking at an impressionable age.
-The first day is spent on the on the lake with introduction to essential boating skills such as the wet-exit, self-rescue, partner-assisted rolls and efficient stroke technique.
+The first day is spent on the on the lake with an introduction to essential boating skills such as the wet-exit, self-rescue, partner-assisted rolls, and efficient stroke technique.
 We spend the afternoon on the lake developing more of the steering and balancing skills needed to do river maneuvers such as peel-outs, ferries, and eddy turns.
 These and other techniques are required to become a safe, efficient whitewater kayaker.
 The second day we will progress to the river to practice our new techniques on moving water.
-In the 201 class We still teach the same more advanced paddling skills as in our regular two-day 201 classes.
+In the 201 class, We still teach the same more advanced paddling skills as in our regular two-day 201 classes.
 Let us help encourage the excitement of kayaking at an impressionable age.
 The majority of the 201 class is spent on the river, with an initial morning refresher on the lake.
 On the river, we start by refining basic paddle strokes, eddy turns, and ferry angles.
 Next, we introduce advanced strokes, surfing, and more challenging eddy turns & peel-outs, and whitewater navigation skills.
 Classes start at 8:30 am sharp and are usually over by 4:00 pm.
 Included is paddling equipment, lunch, and transportation once you get to Sierra South.

 Schedule & Duration